thehaohcm/ThapHaNoi/README.md

 # ThapHaNoi
-This is my assigment which I do when I was in university.
-The Ha Noi Tower in graphic written in C++.
+This is my assignment which I do when I was in university.
+The "Tower of Hanoi" with graphic written in C++ language.